romana/vpc-router/DEVELOPERS.md

 The architecture of vpc-router is simple:

-* A health-monitor thread detects if there are any failed hosts.
+* A health-monitor thread detects if there are any failed hosts (`vpcrouter.monitor`).
-* A configuration-watcher thread detects if there are any updates to the routing configuration.
+* A configuration-watcher thread detects if there are any updates to the routing configuration (`vpcrouter.watcher.plugins.*`)
-* A main loop receives notifications from both those threads via queues.
+* A main loop receives notifications from both those threads via queues (`vpcrouter.watcher._event_monitor_loop`).
-* If an update is received on either queue (failed hosts or new config) the 'route-spec' is processed: Check the current routes in VPC against the spec, see if all requested routes are present and if the current routers for each route are still healthy.
+* If an update is received on either queue (failed hosts or new config) the 'route-spec' is processed (`vpcrouter.vpc.handle_spec`): Check the current routes in VPC against the spec, see if all requested routes are present and if the current routers for each route are still healthy.
 If this is not the case the route is updated or removed or a new route is added.
 * If a new route configuration is received, the main event loop updates the health-monitor thread with the new combined list of all hosts, via a third queue.